gauthamnairvm/txt2sql-hype2reality/README.md

 ## References

-Please find links to additional resources and external work that suppported creation of this series inside of each individual episode folders. ⚠️⚠️⚠️ External resources (research papers, pretrained models, datasets) linked in this repo are **not** owned by me.
+Please find links to additional resources and external work that suppported creation of this series inside of each individual episode folders. ⚠️⚠️⚠️ External resources (research papers, pretrained models, datasets, additional video resources) linked in this repo are **not** owned by me.
 Please follow the respective licenses and attribution rules of those works.

 ---